 You’re set and in place and are waiting for his face to pop up.
-You must remain calm by wearing hunting boots - this is an intelligent warfare.
+You must remain calm by wearing hunting boots or any other rubber boots- this is an intelligent warfare.
 You set up your trap, and your heart is pumping fast as you keep your fingers crossed.
 But how do you target the ghost of the forest - the mighty bobcat?

 After years spent in the field (which is the most crucial element of hunting), I came up with 9 most effective bobcat trapping tips that will definitely help you plan your strategy.